-- Prepare and deliver the Monthly Report. - Attend project status meetings. - Support ongoing discussions concerning Requests for Information. - Prepare and deliver the Monthly Schedule. - Modify the display drawing upon approval of additional type(s) of equipment. - Modify the database reflecting design drawing from the Points List. - Complete the development of the Sufficiency Study and start Quality Assurance. - Receive stage, and test equipment. - Develop Installation and Cutover Plan. - Start lab setup. - Start the implementation of clearance, remote power terminal, and other feature development. - Start the Development of the Stability test.
+- Prepare and deliver the Monthly Report and the Monthly Schedule. - Attend project status meetings (on the phone of via web conference). - Support on-going discussions concerning Requests for Information. - Modify the display drawing. - Modify the database reflecting design drawings from the Points List. - Continue the implementation of clearance, remote power terminal, and other feature development.

-3.3 Tunnel Modification
+3.3.
+Tunnel Modification

 Tunnel modifications will be required on the four tunnels located in San Francisco.
 This effort is needed to accommodate the required clearance for the OCS to support electrification of the corridor.
-Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage Rehab Project.
-The Drainage Rehab Project is funded separately from PCEP.
+Outside of the PCEP scope, Caltrain Engineering has requested the PCEP team to manage completion of design and construction for the Tunnel 1 and Tunnel 4 Drainage and Track Rehabilitation Project.
+The Tunnel Drainage and Track Rehabilitation Project is funded separately from PCEP.